jbleduigou/slog-aws-lambda/README.md

 GoDoc: [https://pkg.go.dev/github.com/jbleduigou/slog-aws-lambda](https://pkg.go.dev/github.com/jbleduigou/slog-aws-lambda)

 The handler will log the following attributes by default:
-* `request-id`: the unique request ID for the lambda function invocation.
+* `request_id`: the unique request ID for the lambda function invocation.
-* `function-arn`: the Amazon Resource Name (ARN) that's used to invoke the function, indicates if the invoker specified a version number or alias.
+* `function_arn`: the Amazon Resource Name (ARN) that's used to invoke the function, indicates if the invoker specified a version number or alias.

 Also, it will set the log level based on the `LOG_LEVEL` environment variable.